 Sample surveys such as the IPS depend on achieving high levels of response from the public.
 Non-respondents often have different characteristics of travel and expenditure compared with those who do respond and this can lead to biases being introduced into the results.

-The response rates for the main airports, sea routes and the Channel Tunnel are shown in Table D.1 below.
+The response rates for the air, sea and the Channel Tunnel samples are shown in Table D.1 below.
 These response rates relate to complete and partial interviews.
 The overall response rate in 2013 was 80%.
 Information about the construction of the IPS overseas Travel and Tourism response rates can be found in the IPS Overseas Travel and Tourism User Guide (Volume 1): Background and Methodology (423 Kb Pdf) ).
-For information about the 2013 response rates contact email@example.com.
+For information about the 2013 response rates contact firstname.lastname@example.org.

-The estimates contained in this publication are subject to sampling errors that result because not every traveller to or from the UK is interviewed on the survey.
-Sampling errors are determined both by the sample design and by the sample size – generally speaking, the larger the sample supporting a particular estimate, the proportionately smaller is its sampling error.
+3. The estimates produced from the IPS are subject to sampling errors that result because not every traveller to or from the UK is interviewed on the survey.
+Sampling errors are determined both by the sample design and by the sample size - generally speaking, the larger the sample supporting a particular estimate, the proportionately smaller is its sampling error.
 The survey sample size is approximately 70,000 per quarter.

-Table A shows the 95% confidence intervals for the main 2012 estimates of the total number of visits, nights and expenditure, for both overseas residents visiting the UK and UK residents going abroad.
+Table A shows the 95% confidence intervals for the 2013 estimates of the total number of visits, nights and expenditure for both overseas residents visiting the UK and UK residents going abroad.
 These represent the interval into which there are 19 chances out of 20 that the true figure (had all travellers been surveyed) would lie.